 This Mexican-style casserole is amazingly good!
 My husband and I love it so much we ended up having it for dinner 3 days in a row.
-I stored the leftovers in individual plastic containers and put them in the freezer.
+Funny enough, I created it many years ago and haven’t shared it in years on Skinny Kitchen.
+But it’s sooo good, I hope you’ll give it a try!
 Each serving has 380 calories and 9 grams of fat and 10 Weight Watchers Freestyle SmartPoints.
-Savor every bite because it’s really delicious!
+You can easily store the leftovers in individual plastic containers and put them in the freezer.

 Prep Time: 15 minutes

 1 pound extra lean ground beef or ground turkey, I used Trader Joe’s extra lean ground beef (96/4)

 1 (15 oz) can black beans, rinsed and drained

 1 can (14½-oz) diced & fire roasted tomatoes (with green chiles) or 1 can of diced tomatoes, in juice

 ⅓ cup reduced-fat cheddar cheese, shredded

 1 package (1 lb.)
 Marie Callender’s Low Fat Southwestern Corn Bread Mix, see shopping tip